 The Language of Alden Mire

-A speculative series about planetary memory, buried power, and a world that refuses to stay silent.
+A speculative series about planetary memory, found family, and a world that refuses to stay silent.

 It begins with a boy who can hear the memory of a living planet.